-Lakewood Health System now provides two emergency telehealth services to patients: Telestroke, in partnership with St. Cloud Hospital Stroke Center, and pediatric virtual consultations, in partnership with Children’s Minnesota.
+Lakewood Health System now provides emergency telehealth services to patients: Telestroke, in partnership with St. Cloud Hospital Stroke Center.

 Telestroke uses video conferencing technology to allow a stroke neurologist from St. Cloud Hospital Stroke Center to evaluate a patient in another hospital, view diagnostic scans and recommend treatment.